 1- Host staff wine tastings

 There really is no substitute for actual tasting when it comes to learning about wine.
-Wine tasting should be part of new hire training and an ongoing activity for all staff members.
+Wine tasting should be part of new hire training and ongoing activity for all staff members.
 This can seem like an overwhelming task, but approach it from an easier and fun angle.
-Don’t focus on having a server taste every wine on the list and know each and every bottle, instead train them in broader wine categories and focus on each one at a time.
+Don’t focus on having a server taste every wine on the list and know each and every bottle, instead, train them in broader wine categories and focus on each one at a time.

 One effective technique is to set out 3 glasses and pour 3 examples of the same type of wine, such as 3 different wines made with Chardonnay.
 Choose one that is a good example of a rich, oaked California Chardonnay, an unoaked from Chablis, and a third less expensive example from Australia.
 Tasters will really understand what the differences are when tasted side by side and learn the characteristics of the grape.
 Consider doing this with major grape varieties such as Chardonnay, Cabernet Sauvignon, Pinot Noir, Sauvignon Blanc and Sparkling for a basic understanding of each.